-However, electricity allows a pushing of the boundaries of the human sensorium, or even an exceeding of them.
+However, electricity allows pushing the boundaries of the human sensorium, or even an exceeding of them.
 An electronic bracelet called the Pavlok punishes the wearer with a slight electric shock (they call it a “zap”) in case the wearer passes a deadline, or smokes when having pledged to quit, or breaks some other rules established by themselves (so far just by themselves).
 The device is designed to facilitate the fight against bad habits .

 In fact, these slight irritants induce a fear of punishment that fosters a sense of guilt.
-Maybe this can be described as a new type of synesthesia, something opposite to ideasthesia, because in this case the sensory stimuli evoke cognitive experience.
+Maybe this can be described as a new type of synesthesia, something opposite to ideasthesia, because in this case, the sensory stimuli evoke the cognitive experience.
 For now, the punishing bracelet has been being programmed by the owner for certain displays of bad behaviour to get a negative reaction.
 Becoming more sophisticated, such a device could take upon itself more responsibility in making decisions on what is bad and good for a human, finally ending up in violation of Asimov’s First Law; the subjugation of humans for the sake of their well-being is one of the alleged scenarios of the rebellion of the machines.

 The electrical extension of the sensorium cannot but will go further.
-Moscow engineer Vlad Zaitcev has inserted a payment chip under his skin to pay subway fare.
+Moscow engineer Vlad Zaitcev has inserted a payment chip under his skin to pay the subway fare.
 He also was reported to be planning to insert a bank card chip into his other hand .
 Zaitcev has become one of the hundreds of today’s real cyborgs .
 Sooner or later, the development of payment implants has to bring to bionic people the sensory perception of a bank balance.
-Heating or vibration could indicate the state of account, similarly to what the feel-space belt does.
+Heating or vibration could indicate the state of the account, similarly to what the feel-space belt does.
 Then, thanks to synesthesia or because of the development of cognitive interfaces, people may learn direct, not just symbolical ways of experiencing their financial state (or whatever will exist in place of finances).

 The acquisition of this financial sense would well correspond to the logic of media evolution.
-It is the same for other, for now unknown senses, which still have to appear in order to further extend the sensorium in the digital environment.
+It is the same for others, for now unknown senses, which still have to appear in order to further extend the sensorium in the digital environment.